 Kaplan is a web-based program used by schools of nursing nationally to help students pass the NCLEX examination upon graduation.
 Kaplan is used all four (4) years of the BSN program.
 It provides learning content, testing, remediation, national benchmarking data, and an NCLEX review upon graduation.
-The fees for Kaplan for 2024-2025 are as follows:
+Students will use the various resources in Kaplan throughout their academic career at UMSN.